David-Hien/Unit-3/Project.md

 ### Instal and import KivyMD

 Before I can start programming the Login screen, I need to install the KivyMD library via the terminal, using the command line ```pip install kivymd```, which will automatically begin the installation process.
 After that, I will be able to import the library into my python file and use it.
-For the application, I needed to imported from KivyMD as follow.
+For the application, I needed to import from KivyMD as follows.

 ``` python
 # Import kivymd for GUI design